johnha912/ptms/docs/overview.md

 ---

 ## ⭐ Where the Main Code Lives
-The main project files are:
+The project is split into small files so each one is easy to read:

 - `main.py` — runs the whole program
-- `scheduler.py` — finds time slots for tasks
+- `scheduler.py` — finds time slots for tasks (The "Brain")
+- `recommender.py` — suggests times if the schedule is full (The "Advisor")
-- `io_handler.py` — gets user input + prints results
+- `io_handler.py` — gets user input
+- `reporter.py` — draws the chart and saves the CSV
 - `utils.py` — time parsing and helper functions
 - `test_scenarios.py` — pre-built examples
-- `constants.py` — numbers like "15 minutes per slot"

----

-## ⭐ When To Read These Docs
-If you want to understand **how the project works**, or if you're preparing for a **code review**, these docs are the best place to start.

-Enjoy!